meilisearch/documentation/reference/features/security.md

 }
 ```

-To update an API key, you must use the [update API key endpoint](/reference/api/keys.md#update-a-key) which can only be accessed with the master key. `:key` stands for the full value of the key you want to update.
+To update an API key, you must use the [update API key endpoint](/reference/api/keys.md#update-a-key) which can only be accessed with the master key.

 MeiliSearch supports partial updates with the `PATCH` route.
 This means your payload only needs to contain the data you want to update—in this case, `indexes`.